rycolab/website/content/authors/marvin/_index.md

 ---
 # Display name
-title: Clara Meister
+title: Marvin Jarju

 # Username (this should match the folder name)
 authors:
-- clara
+- marvin

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Student/Web Meister
+role: Bachelor's Student

 # Organizations/Affiliations
 organizations: